 THE NIGHT BEFORE: Use any gentle, fragrance-free soap.
 Shampoo your hair.
 Do not use any hair gel or other styling products, scented skin creams or moisturizers.
-Do not use hair spray, perfume, cosmetics, or deodorant.
+Do not use hair spray, perfume, or cosmetics.
 Avoid dark fingernail polish as it can interfere with monitoring equipment.
 Do not shave within 24 hours of your surgery; this should be done three days before surgery (or ideally one week before surgery for waxing).
+If your surgery is being done at a hospital or surgery center, follow any instructions given by the facility.